sharkydog/mdns/README.md

   - Same as above, if it does not already exist
 - `A` and `AAAA` records can not be auto created

+`advertiseService()` when called will send once all records related to that service instance.

 This service discovery still suffers from the same limitation of the `SimpleResponder` class mentioned above.
-One answer per message, but additional `SRV`, `TXT`, `A` and `AAAA` records will be returned if reply does not grow too large.
+One answer per message, but additional `SRV`, `TXT`, `A` and `AAAA` records will be returned.
+If the reply grows too large, additional records will be sent in separate messages, but only for multicast replies.
+In unicast replies only the record matched with the query will be sent, additional records will be removed if they do not fit in a single message.

-### RecordFactory class (from v1.1)
+### RecordFactory class
 New class (`SharkyDog\mDNS\RecordFactory`) to help create records and validate some parameters.
 IPv4 and IPv6 addresses are not yet checked thought.
 ```php
 use SharkyDog\mDNS;